 - 1. Equality Strategy;

-- Health and Well Being Strategy;
+- 2. Health and Well Being Strategy;

+- 3. Sustainable Community Strategy;

-- 3. Community Safety Strategy;
+- 4. Community Safety Strategy;

-- 4. Children and Young Persons Plan;
+- 5. Children and Young Persons Plan;

-- 5. Initial Local Implementation (Transport) Plan;
+- 6. Initial Local Implementation (Transport) Plan;

-- 6. Annual Council Budget
+- 7. Annual Council Budget

-- 7. Licensing Statement;
+- 8. Licensing Statement;

-- 8. Gambling Strategy;
+- 9. Gambling Strategy;

-- 9. The Corporate Plan;
+- 10. The Admission arrangements for Community schools;

-- 10. The plans and strategies for planning, development and conservation in the Borough comprising the Croydon Plan and other approved and adopted development plan documents and supplementary planning documents which make up the Local Development Framework for Croydon;
+- 11. The plans and strategies for planning, development and conservation in the Borough comprising the Croydon Plan and other approved and adopted development plan documents and supplementary planning documents which make up the Local Development Framework for Croydon;

-- 11. Plans, Policies and Strategies which together make up the Housing Strategy;
+- 12. Plans, Policies and Strategies which together make up the Housing Strategy;

-- 12. Youth Justice Plan.
+- 13. Youth Justice Plan.

-- 13. The Making or revising of a Council Tax Reduction Scheme
+- 14. The Making or revising of a Council Tax Reduction Scheme